 Women suffer a lot due to lack of water, proper sanitation in terms of good pit latrines for better management of used sanitary materials.
 The same [with] the schools, no[t] enough water for them to manage their menstrual cycle while at school.
 No scenery [is] constructed at schools for disposing of used sanitaries for girl children thus making them miss classes until when they’re done.

-She also described how many women and girls in refugee camps experience sexual abuse and exploitation by healthcare and humanitarian workers.
+She also described how women and girls in refugee camps can experience sexual abuse and exploitation by healthcare and humanitarian workers.
 These traumatic experiences further impact well-being, as survivors opt for self-treatment or seek outside health centers.

 Mina believes women’s empowerment is the only way to end violence against refugee women and protect sexual and reproductive health rights in refugee settlements, stating: “enhance better disposal of used sanitary materials, provide training to women of reproductive age on making of reusable sanitary pads, provi[de] clean cooking energies to prevent moving long distances looking for wood fuel and ending up in the hands of the ruthless rapists.”